How to Keep Babies Safe From Getting Sick During Flu Season

 - When Concerned, Talk to a Doctor: Calling them on the phone works, but parents needn’t be shy about going in.

 Chances are, despite parents’ best efforts, that older sibling is going to catch a cold or the flu.
-In such cases, parents can still protect newborns or infants by keeping them in a sort of in-home quarantine.
+In such cases, parents can still protect newborns or infants by keeping them in quarantine.
 The sick kid stays out of the baby’s play area, and the baby – well, the baby can’t really go anywhere.
 Some 1-year-olds may be moving around the house, but they can still be stymied by baby gates.
 And even babies as young as two months can take modified doses of Tamiflu after they have been exposed and are just starting to present symptoms.
 They’ll need to be closely monitored, however.